 Stage 1 – Ukraine, Russia & Kazakhstan: To The Altai Mountains [2/2]

 Kazakhstan.
 The world’s ninth largest country.
 Holder of a considerable proportion of the world’s known gas and oil reserves.
 Rich in minerals.
 Home of the apple, and quite possibly the tulip too.
 Sadly, Kazakhstan seems known in the western world more for a certain fictional character.
 To Russians its name also has often negative connotations; vast, uncivilised steppes, gulags, wasteland.
 Kazakhstan has turned out to be one of my favourite countries in the region.
 To date, I’ve made five visits.
 I love the solitude of steppe, the long days of driving across featureless wilderness.
 Delve a little deeper in this country however, and one finds many delights; ancient petroglyphs, testament to millennia of continuous inhabitation; ruined cities of the old Silk Road which hint at past glory and, in places, a budding cultural renaissance.
 The Soviets viewed Kazakhstan as a void in which to exile dissidents, test nuclear weapons, and operate vast industries and ill-conceived agricultural projects without regard for the local environment or population.
-The centuries-old nomadic culture of the Kazakhs was ruthlessly eliminated in the early 20th Century in favour of disastrous collectivisation.
+The centuries-old nomadic culture of the Kazakhs was ruthlessly eliminated in the early twentieth century in favour of disastrous collectivisation.
 By the time of independence, which was something of a windfall for the country, Kazakhstan was a neglected backwater.
 Today Kazakhstan has by far the most dynamic economy in Central Asia and, led by the highly popular Nursultan Nazarbayev, is making an entry onto the world stage.
 The country is not exactly bursting with historical or cultural attractions, but in this modesty lies for me perhaps its greatest appeal.
 One certainly doesn’t run into too many other visitors here.

 The city shows clear signs emerging from a long period of economic slumber, with new buildings popping up in the centre along roads which look like they have been bombed; a smorgasbord of large holes filled with muddy rainwater.
 The atmosphere seems to be optimistic however, and is far more relaxed than Russia.
 I spend my time exploring the bustling and colourful bazaar, which definitely brings me a step closer to the Orient than to Russia, and retire to my hotel room with delicious kebabs and cold beer.
 Life is pretty good.